Accurate Amortization Schedule

 Printing the Payment Schedule

 Printing will work from any type of device.
 It's pretty cool to print a well-formatted schedule from a smartphone that is connected wirelessly to a modern printer.
-(I've personally tested this using an iPhone 5 and iPhone X printing to an HP LaserJet Pro 400.)
+(I've personally tested this using various iPhones printing to an HP LaserJet Pro printer.)

-Make sure you are printing from the "Print Preview..." window where there are two print buttons available.
+Make sure you are printing from the "Print Preview..." window where there is a print button along with .docx and .xlsx buttons.

 If you are using a modern browser, you can print to a PDF as well.
 For example, if you are using Chrome, click on the menu (the three verticle dots) and select "Print..."
 Click on the "Change..." button and select "Save as PDF."
 Other browsers will work similarly.